The Supreme Court OK'd sports gambling. See which states are open for bets.

 Oregon was also one of the states grandfathered in when the Professional and Amateur Sports Protection Act was passed, but betting on the outcomes of sports games was limited — Sports Action, a parlay game, was introduced in 1989, and another game, Scoreboard, was introduced in 2003.
 Both games were ended in 2007 at the request of the state Legislature.

-Sports Action was suspended due to pressure from the NCAA, which did not want to host men’s basketball events in the state while sports gambling was in place, Lottery spokesperson Chuck Baumann said this week.
+Sports Action was suspended because of pressure from the NCAA, which did not want to host men’s basketball events in the state while sports gambling was in place, Lottery spokesperson Chuck Baumann said this week.

 The Lottery does not need the Legislature to pass a law in order to bring back sports-based games, but so far there are only plans, perhaps in 2019, to introduce a virtual sports game that would not be based on real teams or games, and which rely on randomly generated numbers, Baumann said.

-Note: CORRECTION (Aug.
-13, 2018, 3 p.m.
-ET): An earlier version of this article misstated in a headline when the Supreme Court overturned a law prohibiting states from legalizing sports betting.
-It was three months ago, on May 14, not two months ago.